ShutterPoint

 3. Contributors set the prices

 The other key difference with ShutterPoint’s original model was that photographers tended to bring their own buyers.
-This meant many were using ShutterPoint as a quick and easy transaction mechanism for selling their photos online.
+This meant many were using ShutterPoint as a quick and easy transaction mechanism for simply selling photos online to existing clients.

 The New License

 ShutterPoint introduced their ‘Standard License’ to access the microstock buyer market.
-Photos sold with this optional license are all priced the same, at microstock level prices, and with prices adjusted according to the size of the photo purchased.
+Photos sold with this optional license are all priced the same, at microstock levels, and adjusted according to the size of the photo purchased.

 This will make it much easier for ShutterPoint to attract buyers and simultaneously create an attractive market for microstock contributors.
 It’s an interesting way to overcome the microstock catch-22.